 But while many people realize humans are indirectly undermining sea ice via global warming, there's often less clarity about the reverse of that equation.
 We know sea ice is important to polar bears, but why is either one important to us?

-Such a question overlooks many other dangers posed by climate change, of course, from stronger storms and longer droughts to desertification and ocean acidification.
-But even in a vacuum, the decline of Arctic sea ice could be disastrous — and not just for polar bears.
+Such a question overlooks many other dangers of climate change, from stronger storms and longer droughts to desertification and ocean acidification.
+But even in a vacuum, the decline of Arctic sea ice is disastrous — and not just for polar bears.
 To shed some light on why, here are seven of its lesser-known benefits:

 1. It reflects sunlight